-Joseph Nye defines soft power as "the ability to affect others to obtain the outcomes one wants through attraction rather than coercion or payment."
-Nye notes that "one can affect other's behavior in three main ways: threats of coercion (sticks), inducements and payments ('carrots'), and attraction that makes others want what you want."
-Also, soft-power relies on three main resources: cultural - places where it is attractive; political values -when the promoter adheres to them at home and abroad; and foreign policies- regarded as legitimate and having moral authority .
+Joseph Nye defines soft power as "the ability to affect others to obtain the outcomes one wants through attraction rather than coercion or payment."1 Nye notes that "one can affect other's behavior in three main ways: threats of coercion (sticks), inducements and payments ('carrots'), and attraction that makes others want what you want."2 Also, soft-power relies on three main resources: cultural - places where it is attractive; political values -when the promoter adheres to them at home and abroad; and foreign policies- regarded as legitimate and having moral authority3.
 In this regard, this paper argues that Qatar relies on attraction and "carrots" in its exercise of soft power.
 Qatar's relative political stability in a turbulent region derived from a strong military alliance with the U.S and the effective redistribution of wealth among its citizens constitute a major source of attraction within its sphere of influence in the Middle East.
 In addition, the image of the Aljazeera media network as the voice of the powerless coupled with a progressive higher educational system is shaping the hearts and minds of thousands of people within the region.
 In terms of "carrots", the volume and scope of Qatar's foreign aid, sports investments and "carrot" diplomatic efforts is a major boost for its attempt at soft power.
-However, these could be derailed by the following: creeping utilization of "sticks" in the form of military intervention in Libya and Syria, questionable associations and causes, the unsustainable trajectory of "carrot" diplomacy and the risk of negative backlash.
+However, these could be derailed by the following: creeping

+1 Joseph Nye, "Public Diplomacy and Soft Power."
+The Annals of the American Academy of Political and Social Science 616 (2008), 94 utilization of "sticks" in the form of military intervention in Libya and Syria, questionable associations and causes, the unsustainable trajectory of "carrot" diplomacy and the risk of negative backlash.